opendigital/smart-energy-game/tests/game.output.main.md

 1. Instructions on how to play the energy conservation game.
 2. Example scenarios of different game outcomes.
 3. A trial game (just 2 decision rounds)
-4. A comprehension quiz (including payments for correct answers).
+4. A comprehension quiz (includes extra pay for correct answers).

 **Please read the following rules carefully**, because they will influence how large a payment you earn at the end.